OG1103/Full-Stack-Node.js-Codes/BackEnd/Database/MongoDB/Mongoose/Queries/CRUD/Populate/mongoose_populate_guide_formatted.md

 - Mongoose's `populate()` **replaces references (ObjectIDs) with actual documents**.
 - Works on **single documents** and **arrays of documents**.
 - Requires a **reference field** in the schema.
+- you populate the field name, not the model.

 ### 📌 Example (Basic Population):
 ```js